 He was married twice, first to Elvis Presley's daughter Lisa Marie from 1994-1996, then to his former housekeeper Debbie Rowe from 1996-1999.

-Actress Elizabeth Taylor is his best friend.
+The actress Elizabeth Taylor was his best friend.
 She is the Godmother of his son, Prince.

 His idols included Charlie Chaplin, Fred Astaire, Gene Kelley, Berry Gordy, Quincy Jones, The Three Stooges and Walt Disney.